DaveGut/HubitatActive/HubiThingsReplica Drivers/Docs/SamsungOvenReadme.md

 Remote control must be enabled on the Oven panel prior to controlling the oven.
 The attributes will be correct regardless.
 You must follow the same pre-control procedures on this driver as you do for control via the SmartThings application.

 ## General troubleshooting recommendations for HubiThingsReplica devices.
-* Open the Hubitat Apps page and look at the parent-chile HubiThings Replica for any indications of issues.
+* Open the Hubitat Apps page and look at the parent-child HubiThings Replica for any indications of issues.
 Expected result:
   * HubiThings Replica
-  * HubiThings OAuth ea3-5122 : Authorized
+  * HubiThings OAuth xxn:nnnn : Authorized
 * Go to the SmartThings App and assure the failing function is working within that app.
   * If not, the issue is likely within SmartThings itself and further Hubitat troubleshooting is not warranted.
 * From the Hubitat Devices page, device's edit page,